ciaraosull/project-4-django/README.md

 [LucidCharts](www.lucidchart.com) was used to visualise the custom models for this project.
 [AllAuth](https://django-allauth.readthedocs.io/en/latest/) was also used for the user authentication system.
 This uses the built-in Django User Model.

 The Profile model allows users who sign up to have a profile automatically created for them and the user can then update and change their profile information if they wish.
 One User has One Profile, so this is a One-to-One relationship with the User’s name acting as the Foreign Key to the User Model.

-As each User and their Profile can have many posts, this is represented using the One-to-Many relationship how ever each post can only have one author.
+As each User and their Profile can have many posts, this is represented using the One-to-Many relationship however each post can only have one author.
 The author’s name acts as the Foreign Key to the User Model.

 Also, every post can have 0 or many Comments and the post acts as the Foreign Key to the Comments & Post Model.
-As only one User can be the author of a comment this is represented by the One-to-One relationship with the User Model and the author of the comment is acting as the Foreign Key for the Comments.
+As only one User can be the author of any one comment this is represented by the One-to-One relationship with the User Model and the author of the comment is acting as the Foreign Key for the Comments.

 ![ERD Image](README/assets/entity-relationship-diagram.png)